CUNY LaGuardia Community College

 - LaGuardia Community College is committed to Offering career, as well as liberal arts and science curricula, developmental education and transfer preparation, cooperative education internships, continuing education classes, and training programs serving individuals, businesses and public agencies.

-- The teacher population of 643 teachers has grown by 9% over five years.
+- The teacher population of 643 teachers has stayed relatively flat over five years.

 |CUNY LaGuardia Community College||(NY) Community College Avg.|